hammerjs/hammerjs.github.io/api.md

 Acceps a boolean, or an function that should return a boolean which is.

 ### cssProps: {....}
-A collection of css properties that improve the handling of the input events.
-For details [take a look at the JSDoc.](/jsdoc/Hammer.defaults.cssProps.html)
+A collection of CSS properties that improve the handling of the input events.
+For details [take a look at the JSDoc](/jsdoc/Hammer.defaults.cssProps.html).

 ### preset: [....]
 Default recognizer setup when calling `Hammer()`.
 When creating a new Manager these will be skipped.